nanalan/storytime/README.md

 ```

 ```
-btw this defines loli as win (boolean true) loli issa win
+btw define lolly
+issa lolly

+btw set lolly to
+lolly is win

-if loli is win
+if lolly is win
-  rite 'issa loli!'
+  rite 'issa lolly!'
 elsz
   btw this throws an error
   cri ";("